-Advertisers: Where the EU GDPR or the UK GDPR applies, Quantcast is a joint controller of personal data collected using Quantcast tags and pixels and of other personal data introduced into Quantcast's services by the advertiser.
-Where US state privacy law applies, Quantcast acts as a "third party."
+Where the EU GDPR or the UK GDPR applies, Quantcast is a "controller" of personal data collected using Quantcast tags and pixels dropped on your sites.
+This document, together with the Quantcast agreement under which you access our services, addresses our respective GDPR compliance responsibilities.
+Where US state privacy law applies, Quantcast acts as a "third party" unless agreed otherwise.